ApachePointObservatory/TUI3/README.md

 # TUI3

 Apache Point Observatory now offers TUI with full Python 3.x support.
 Users are encouraged to upgrade their system to the most recent version of Python 3.x.
-Support for TUI v2.6.0 and earlier has been discontinued.
+Support for TUI v2.6.x and earlier has been discontinued.

+## Use One of Our Pyinstaller-Bundled Executables!

+	1) Find the Releases section on the right hand side of this GitHub Repo page.
+	2) Select the most recent release.
+	3) Find the approproate binary release for your platform and download it (disk image for Mac platforms).
+	4) Run TUI by opening the downloaded binary consistently with your platform.
+Windows and Mac users can double-click, while Linux users should execute the binary in the terminal.

 ## Installation Prerequisites